Why is this medication prescribed?

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had high blood pressure, a wound that has not healed, or thyroid, or liver disease.
+- tell your doctor if you have or have ever had high blood pressure, or thyroid or liver disease.
+Also tell your doctor if you have a wound that has not healed yet, or if you develop a wound during treatment that is not healing properly.

 - you should know that ramucirumab may cause infertility in women (difficulty becoming pregnant); however, you should not assume that you cannot get pregnant.
 Tell your doctor if you are pregnant or plan to become pregnant.
 You should use birth control to prevent pregnancy during your treatment and for at least 3 months after your final treatment.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant during your treatment with ramucirumab injection, call your doctor immediately.
 Ramucirumab may harm the fetus.

 - tell your doctor if you are breastfeeding.
-You should not breastfeed during your treatment with ramucirumab.
+You should not breastfeed during your treatment with ramucirumab and for 2 months after your final dose.

 What special dietary instructions should I follow?